The Begats Bronze Sculpture Allegory by James Muir Bronze Allegorical Sculptor-Artist

 “The Begats” - James N. Muir:

-As humorously quoted by Aldo Leopold: “In the beginning there was John Muir, who begat Aldo Leopold, who begat Gaylord Nelson, who begat Earth Day.”
+As humorously expressed in a Wisconsin newspaper: “In the beginning there was John Muir, who begat Aldo Leopold, who begat Gaylord Nelson, who begat Earth Day.”

 The initial concept involves a “Socratic” – type discussion between John Muir, Aldo Leopold and Gaylord Nelson.